paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (a)(1), (2), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, known as the Federal Land Policy and Management Act of 1976.
+2743, known as the Federal Land Policy and Management Act of 1976.
 For complete classification of this Act to the Code, see Tables.

 #### Termination of Reporting Requirements
 For termination, effective May 15, 2000, of provisions in subsec. (b) of this section relating to the requirement that the Secretary report to Congress on June 1 of each calendar year, see section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance, and the 2nd item on page 108 of House Document No. 103–7.